Customer Marketing Meets Events: 5 Types of Events to Engage and Delight Your Customers

-Customer event marketing is all about creating experiences for your customers that go beyond user support.
-It’s about building connections and communities that turn your customers into champions for your brand.
+Customer marketing is all about deepening your customer relationships to increase loyalty, product adoption, and upselling opportunities.
+It’s about creating experiences for your customers that go beyond user support.
+To build connections and communities that turn customers into brand champions.

 Digital vs. in-person customer events: The pros and cons